T2Project/RugPullDetection/README.md

 # RugPullDetection

 For dual use case reasons we made this private :(.
-Ask us for more details!
+Would be sooooooooooooooooooooooooooo unpleseant that someones forks it from other ppl ;)